jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

 ### Standard

-To build a standard Datepicker, you should record the selected date in state by using the required `onSelectDate` callback.
-This prop will pass in the new selected date that can be recorded.
+To use a standard `XUIDatePicker`, you should use the `onSelectDate` callback to update state in your application.
+This callback will receive the new selected date as a parameter.

 ```
    const XUIDatePicker = require('./datepicker').default;